 After the Architectural Project Plans are Complete

 There are several steps in this part of the process, which you can read about in more depth here, but at this point we are ready to research and hire a remodeling contractor best suited for your project.
 Because we have already designed your project together based on your preferences and budget, and because the architectural plans are based on our agreed-upon designs, NJ remodeling contractors are able to be more precise with their estimates, which means the playing field is really level and you will be able to more easily compare estimates apples to apples.
-Again, this saves a lot of time because there are much fewer questions at this stage than with the typical architect + remodeler model without the involvement of the Design Build Pros.
+Again, this saves a lot of time because there are much fewer questions at this stage than with the typical architect + remodeler model without the involvement of the Design Build Planners.

 As you can see, our process is quite unique and adds a lot of value to homeowners who are either looking to build new homes, put on new additions, or remodel existing areas of their homes.
-If you would like to learn more about our process and whether the Design Build Pros are right for you, please click below to schedule a complimentary 15 minute phone consultation.
+If you would like to learn more about our process and whether the Design Build Planners are right for you, please click below to schedule a complimentary 15 minute phone consultation.
 Whether we end up working together or not, we love helping homeowners make the best possible decisions about improving their homes.

 NJ Residential Design Build Remodeling – Local Areas We Serve